Docs

 }

 Now, let's say Query.loggedInUser returns null because no user is logged in.
 In this case, the for User.name never executes, because its parent returns null.
-Therefore, this contributes one request and zero executions for User.name.
+Therefore, this query contributes one request and zero executions for User.name.

 @key and @requires fields in a federated graph